VicenteYago/OPTRAM/README.md

 ## Python set-up

-I recommend to use a python enviroment to install the libs to avoid messing up your gdal configs
+I recommend to use a python enviroment to avoid messing up your gdal configs

 ```{bash}
 conda create --name spatial python=3.8